 Faculty & Staff of Neuro-Oncology and Blood-Brain Barrier Program

-Edward A. Neuwelt, M.D. is a Professor in the Departments of Neurology and Neurosurgery at Oregon Health & Science University and the Portland Veterans Affairs Medical Center in Portland, Oregon.
+Edward A. Neuwelt, MD is a Professor in the Departments of Neurology and Neurological Surgery at Oregon Health & Science University and the Portland Veterans Affairs Medical Center in Portland, Oregon.
 He divides his time between clinical work, primarily in the area of neuro-oncology including both operative neurosurgery and chemotherapy, and directing his research laboratory.

 Activities and Organizations

 Dr. Doolittle is an Associate Professor in the Department of Neurology at OHSU.
-She obtained a M.S.
-(1981), a Ph.D.
-(1990), and completed a post-doctoral fellowship (1991) in the Department of Physiological Nursing at the University of California, San Francisco.
-She has been involved in the clinical care of neuroscience patients since 1974, and has been Associate Director of Clinical Research in the Blood-Brain Barrier (BBB) program at OHSU since 1995.
-Dr. Doolittle is the first author on several key publications for the BBB program, including a multi-center assessment of BBB disruption chemotherapy, first evaluation of radiolabeled rituximab in primary CNS lymphoma, first large series report describing management and outcomes of patients with isoloated brain relapse of systemic non-Hodgkin lymphoma, and the first clinical trial of sodium thiosulfate (STS) for hearing protection.
-Dr. Doolittle supervises clinical protocol implementation, including subject accrual, regulatory compliance, and data management, analysis and reporting.
+She obtained an MS in 1981, a PhD in 1990, and completed a post-doctoral fellowship in 1991 in the Department of Physiological Nursing at the University of California, San Francisco.
+She has been involved in the clinical care of neuroscience patients since 1974, and has been Associate Director of Clinical Research in the BBBP since 1995.
+Dr. Doolittle is the first author on several key publications for the BBB Program, including a multi-center assessment of BBB disruption chemotherapy, first evaluation of radiolabeled rituximab in primary CNS lymphoma, first large series report describing management and outcomes of patients with isolated brain relapse of systemic non-Hodgkin lymphoma, and the first clinical trial of sodium thiosulfate (STS) for hearing protection.
+Dr. Doolittle supervises clinical protocol implementation, including subject accrual, regulatory compliance, data management, analysis and reporting.
 She is the coordinator for the multi-site Blood-Brain Barrier Consortium.
 As such, Dr. Doolittle coordinates multi-site cooperative clinical trials as well as planning the annual Consortium clinical trials meeting in the fall and the international scientific BBB meeting in the spring.

-Ms. Jensen received her BSN from the University of Portland and her Family Nurse Practitioner (FNP) from Washignton State University.
-She joined OHSU in 2013 and prior to that she worked as an inpatient medical-sugical oncology nurse and in outpatient radiation oncology.
-She is excited to join the BBBD team as a new FNP and contiue her career in oncology.
+Jessica received her BSN from the University of Portland and her Family Nurse Practitioner (FNP) from Washington State University.
+She joined the OHSU BBBP team in 2013, and prior to that she worked as an inpatient medical-surgical oncology nurse and in outpatient radiation oncology.
+She is excited to be a part of the BBBP team as an FNP and continue her career in oncology.

-Ms. White received her BSN from OHSU.
-She has extensive oncology experience and is a clinical nurse in the BBBP.
-She assists in the angiography suite during blood-brain barrier disruption.
-As the Nurse Coordinator for the program, she participates in monitoring and follow-up care of patients.
+Tricia received her BSN from OHSU.
+She has extensive oncology experience and is an Oncology Certified Nurse.
+She joined the BBBP as a clinical nurse coordinator in 2010.
+She assists in the angiography suite during chemotherapy procedures and assists with the care and monitoring of all patients.